UEABIO/data-sci-v1/docs/08-github.md

 5) Build up your own library of projects to show what you can do in Data Science

+### What is Github?

-Watch [this video](https://www.youtube.com/watch?v=w3jLJU7DT5E) *before* or *after* today's session
+Watch this video *before* or *after* today's session:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/w3jLJU7DT5E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Will this be fun?

 No.

 Using GitHub and version control is a bit like cleaning your teeth.
 It's not exactly fun, but it's good for you and it promotes excellent hygiene.
-It also only takes about 2 minutes.
+It also only takes about two minutes.

 When we talk a about projects on GitHub we refer to Repositories / repos.